panoplyio/sql-library/salesforce/queries/sales_rep_conversion_rate_qtd.md

 ---
-title: Salesforce - Sales Rep Lead-to-Opportunity Conversion
+title: Sales Rep Lead-to-Opportunity Conversion
 description: This query shows the conversion count and rate of lead-to-opportunity conversion and closed opportunities per active sales rep derived from Salesforce data.
 requirements: Collect the `User`, `Opportunity`, and `Lead` objects with the Panoply Salesforce data source
 usage: This query can be displayed in a tabular form to display the count and rate per active sales rep